-- (1) Obtain measurement A (Figure 6-2) as follows: - A. Stretch a string laterally across the airplane from the axle center of one main landing gear to the axle center of the other. - B. Connect a plumb bob such that it hangs from the engine firewall to the floor. - C. Using a tape, measure the distance from the plumb bob to the string stretched between the main landing gear.
+- (1) Obtain measurement A (Figure 6-2) as follows: - Stretch a string laterally across the airplane from the axle center of one main landing gear to the axle center of the other. - B. Connect a plumb bob such that it hangs from the engine firewall to the floor. - C. Using a tape, measure the distance from the plumb bob to the string stretched between the main landing gear.

-- (2) Level airplane longitudinally by placing a short spirit level on the right canopy rail forward of the pilot's seat, and deflating nose tire or main gear tires to center the bubble. - (3) Level the airplane laterally by placing a 4-foot carpenter's level across the canopy rails at windshield and differentially deflating main gear tires to center the bubble.
+- canopy rail forward of the pilot's seat, and deflating nose tire or main gear tires to center the bubble. - (3) Level the airplane laterally by placing a 4-foot carpenter's level across the canopy rails at windshield and differentially deflating main gear tires to center the bubble.
 Close canopy.